jaypal1046/dead_code_analyzer/README.md

         run: dart pub global activate dead_code_analyzer

       - name: Run dead code analysis
-        run: dead_code_analyzer --no-progress --only-unused
+        run: dead_code_analyzer -p . --no-progress --only-unused --analyze-functions --verbose
 ```

 ## How It Works

-The analyzer:
+The analyzer currently uses a regex-based approach to:

-1. Scans all Dart files in your project.
+1. Scan all Dart files in the project.
-2. Builds an Abstract Syntax Tree (AST) for precise analysis.
-3. Identifies declarations of classes, functions, and variables.
+2. Identify declarations of classes, functions, and variables.
-4. Tracks references to each element across the codebase.
-5. Detects unreachable code segments.
+3. Track references using regular expressions for internal (same file) and external (other files) usages.
-6. Generates a comprehensive report with actionable findings.
+4. Generate a report with unused elements and reference counts.

+**Note**: An AST-based analyzer is in development to replace the regex approach, offering better accuracy for complex cases like constructor references.

 ## Best Practices

-- Run the tool regularly as part of your code cleanup process.
-- Review all results before removing code to avoid unintended deletions.
+- Run with `--verbose` to debug reference counting issues (e.g., classes with constructors).
-- Use the `--exclude` option to ignore test files or generated code (e.g., `*.g.dart`).
+- Use `--exclude` to skip generated files (e.g., `*.g.dart`, `*.freezed.dart`).
-- For large projects, consider analyzing specific directories to improve performance.
+- Analyze specific projects in a monorepo with `-p /path/to/project`.
+- Backup your project before using `--clean`.
+- Manually verify results before removing code.

+## Supporting Multiple Projects and Flavored `main` Functions

+- **Multiple Projects**: Run the analyzer on a monorepo root or specify project paths (e.g., `-p /path/to/app1`).
+Verbose logs include file paths to distinguish projects.
+- **Flavored `main` Functions**: The tool detects `main_dev.dart`, `main_prod.dart`, etc., counting references as external usages.
+Use `--verbose` to see which files reference elements.
+- **Debugging**: Add a custom `flavors.yaml` for explicit flavor mapping (see [Contributing](#contributing)).

-## Limitations
+## Known Limitations

-- May miss edge cases in complex code structures, such as macros or dynamic widget trees in Flutter.
+- **Constructor Reference Counting**: Classes with constructors (e.g., `Active({ ... })`) may be incorrectly counted as having 1 internal reference due to regex limitations.
+Use `--verbose` to inspect debug logs and report issues.
-- Dynamic code invocation or reflection may lead to false positives.
+- **Dynamic Code**: Reflection or dynamic invocations may lead to false positives.
-- Always manually verify results before modifying your codebase.
+- **Unreachable Code**: Not fully supported in the current regex-based version.
+- **Complex Patterns**: Regex may miss callbacks or nested constructor calls.
+- **Monorepo Support**: Limited isolation; run separately for each project if counts are conflated.

+An AST-based version (in development) will address these issues by parsing the Dart AST for precise reference tracking.

 ## Contributing

 Contributions are welcome!
 To contribute:

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/amazing-feature`).
+2. Create your feature branch (`git checkout -b feature/fix-constructor-count`).
-3. Commit your changes (`git commit -m 'Add some amazing feature'`).
+3. Commit your changes (`git commit -m 'Fix constructor reference counting'`).
-4. Push to the branch (`git push origin feature/amazing-feature`).
+4. Push to the branch (`git push origin feature/fix-constructor-count`).
 5. Open a Pull Request.

+To help with the constructor issue:
+- Share debug logs from `--verbose` runs.
+- Provide sample files (e.g., `sdhf.dart`) with problematic classes.
+- Test the AST-based branch when available.

-See our [contributing guidelines](CONTRIBUTING.md) for more details.
+See our [contributing guidelines](CONTRIBUTING.md) for details.

 ## License